Vincit/multi-user-test-runner/README.md

 Multi User Test Runner
 ======================

 Custom JUnit test runner for testing Spring webapps with multiple roles and users and their combinations.
+Library makes it easy to test many authorization scenarios with minimal configuration.

+Originally library was created to test security of Spring service layer methods.
+Library also works with any plain Java classes and has been successfully used with REST assured based API testing.
 # Requirements

  * Java 7+